Skip to main content

 The race

-The moment your transaction is signed, Dequan broadcasts it across multiple landing paths in parallel — different network routes that each have a chance of getting your trade into the very next block.
-The first path to confirm wins; the others are silently dropped.
+These are not three routes to the same destination.
+They are three distinct submission mechanisms with different propagation paths, different congestion profiles, and different validator coverage.
+The first to achieve block inclusion wins.
+The other two are rejected by the network’s own deduplication — the same signed transaction cannot be included more than once.
 You don’t choose a path.
 You don’t toggle it on.
 The race happens automatically on every Dequan trade.
 The result, in normal conditions: confirmations land in well under one second.
 During congestion: trades that would revert or sit pending on a single-path tool still land on Dequan because at least one of the parallel paths usually finds inclusion.

 Why this works